UPDATED January 18, 2022

 Treadmills are large and complex cardio machines, so it’s not unheard of to spend hundreds, or even thousands, of dollars on one to set up in your own home.
 With that cost in mind, it only makes sense that you want to prolong the life of your treadmill and avoid any costly repairs.
 Properly caring for your treadmill with regular maintenance is the best way to go about this.

 By maintaining your treadmill, you’ll reduce the chances of a machine break-down.
 And because a poorly maintained treadmill can be dangerous to use, you’ll also reduce your chances of being injured while using your treadmill.
+Before you attempt to maintain your treadmill, however, be sure to read and follow the instructions provided in your user’s manual.

 Maintaining Your Home Treadmill